doughty247/easyos/README.md

 ---

-## What You Get

-- **Web UI** at `http://<ip>:1234` — install apps, change settings, no terminal needed
-- **Seed Store** — one-click installs: Immich, Nextcloud, Home Assistant, Jellyfin, Vaultwarden
-- **Undo button** — every update is reversible from the boot menu
-- **Encrypted by default** — full disk, auto-unlocks on your hardware
-- **Automatic backups** — just plug in a drive
-- **WiFi setup** — boots into hotspot, walks you through config
+## The Garden Philosophy

+- **Drought Resistant** — Your data stays local.
+When the internet goes down, you keep working.
+- **Self-Healing** — Corrupted file? easeOS fixes it automatically from a snapshot.
+- **Transparent** — Open source, observable, yours.

 ---

+## The Garden UI

+No terminal required.
+Everything happens through the web interface at `http://<ip>:1234`.

+- **Home** — System vitals at a glance.
+Status, uptime, pending changes.
+- **Garden** — Your planted apps.
+Toggle what's growing, click **Apply** to cultivate.
+- **Seed Store** — One-click installs: Immich (photos), Nextcloud (files), Jellyfin (media), Home Assistant, Vaultwarden.
+- **Settings** — Network, hostname, users.
+Change it here, easeOS rebuilds itself.

+---

+## The Undo Button

+Every change easeOS makes is reversible.

+- **Auto-Rollback** — If an update breaks something, easeOS notices and reverts it.
+You get a notification, not a problem.
+- **One-Click Undo** — After every Apply, a toast appears: *"Changes applied.
+[Undo]"*.
+Changed your mind?
+One click, done.

+No restore process.
+No downtime.
+No stress.

+---

-## Why Not CasaOS/Umbrel/Unraid?
+## Why Not Docker / CasaOS / Umbrel?

-They make Docker pretty.
+They make containers pretty.
 But when an update breaks something, you're restoring backups and crossing your fingers.

-easeOS lets you undo.
-Pick a previous version from the boot menu and you're back.
-No restore, no downtime, no stress.
+easeOS is different.
+Built on NixOS, every change is atomic and reversible.
+Pick a previous state and you're back—instantly.

+---

+## What Powers It

+- **NixOS** — Declarative, reproducible, atomic updates
+- **Btrfs** — Self-healing filesystem with snapshots
+- **TPM2** — Hardware-bound encryption, auto-unlocks on your device only
+- **Tailscale** (coming soon) — Secure remote access without port forwarding

 ---